 John Worth Cameron was a prominent lawyer, editor and military officer, which allowed Evan Dhu to grow up in an advantaged environment.
 Evan Dhu was an avid reader, a fact likely fueled by the fact his father owned a vast library that included the classics and many rare volumes.

 In 1891, Cameron was transferred to the Indian Mission Conference in Oklahoma and was assigned to be pastor at St. Luke's Methodist Church, Oklahoma City.
 Later he served at El Reno, Muskogee, Chickasha and Norman.
-While pastor in Norman, the University of Oklahoma was founded.
+Cameron served as a pastor in Norman at the time the University of Oklahoma was founded.
 He turned the first spade of dirt for the foundation of OU's first building.

 In 1894-97, Cameron was superintendent of public instruction for Oklahoma Territory.
 In 1901, Cameron became impressed with Baptist doctrine and joined that church the same year.
 His first Baptist pastorate was First Church, McAlester.